hotdogsoup-nl/PEMSuperKoalio/README.md

 This project is intended as educational, expanding upon Ray Wenderlichs original tutorial and code.

-‼️ *This project is IN DEVELOPMENT.
-The master branch will be pushed when the code is alpha ready.* ‼️

 ## PEMSuperKoalio Game Features
 - [X] load map using the `PEMTmxMap` framework
 - [X] spawn player on the map